 There are interactions between teams, but everyone has specific and clear roles and responsibilities while overlapping is rare and manageable.
 Today though, technology has started breaking down these pre-determined boundaries between marketing functions and makes lines blurry.
 For example, an event manager who always manages physical events needs to launch virtual events on the Internet or produces real-time paid webinars.
 In a way, you are hired to be an event manager, but you are not just an event manager.
 Your title may be an event manager, but you are really an event manager, a webinar producer, and a virtual event technical expert.
 You may also need to do produce a keynote production or even learn to edit videos.
 You need to do a whole lot more than your title represented.
 This is especially true for content marketers.

 A content marketer’s job is not as defined as traditional marketing roles.

-You may be helping social media on copy writing, working with sales on sales training, creating content for the company’s major events or acting as an editor to review everyone’s content.
-You are hired as a content marketer, but you can be a social media manager, editor, copy writer, content creator or even an actor for the video you will produce.
-While enjoying Philtz coffee, Peter told me that he still needs to know his numbers, do his month-end closing, payroll, accounting compliance and whatever other tasks a traditional CFO needs to do.
+You may be helping social media on copywriting, working with sales on sales training, creating content for the company’s major events or acting as an editor to review everyone’s content.
+You are hired as a content marketer, but you can be a social media manager, editor, copywriter, content creator or even an actor for the video you will produce.
+While enjoying Philz coffee, Peter told me that he still needs to know his numbers, do his month-end closing, payroll, accounting compliance and whatever other tasks a traditional CFO needs to do.
 However, his CEO expects more of him, he expects Peter to also understand the business and help grow it.
-The CEO hired Peter as a CFO, but he really doesn’t want Peter be ONLY the CFO.
+The CEO hired Peter as a CFO, but he really doesn’t want Peter to be ONLY the CFO.
 I think that also applies to content marketing: